pennhanlee/tp/docs/UserGuide.md

 ### Editing a book : `edit`

-Edits an existing book in _bookmark_.
+Edits an existing book in _bookmark_ so that you can update information of a book without having to delete the outdated version and add the updated book.

 Format: `edit INDEX [n/BOOK_TITLE] [tp/TOTAL_PAGES] [b/PAGE_NUMBER] [g/GENRE] [t/TAG]`

 * Edits the book at the specified `INDEX`.
-* The index refers to the index number shown in the displayed book list.
+* The `INDEX` refers to the index number shown in the displayed book list.
-* The index **must be a positive number** 1, 2, 3, …​
+* The `INDEX` **must be a positive number** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.